 7 Learning Essentials That Must Make It to Every Baby Gift Registry

-Here are 7 learning essentials that must make it to every baby gift registry
+Here are some learning essentials that must make it to every baby gift registry

 Books, books & more books!

 The benefits of reading to a newborn and unprecedented.
 They develop vocabulary, a love for books and the ability to sit and concentrate.
 And while you may wonder what a 1 month old will be grasping in a book, trust us, it’s habit-forming and a great activity for your little one.
 Get the classics like Good Night Moon & The Hungry Caterpillar to start with and you can keep building from there.

 Because newborns don’t have fully developed vision, it can be hard for them to make sense of coloured images in books.
 Cloth books and touch and feel books are great for these babies as it helps them understand different textures and enhances their curiosity.

 Like we said, newborns can’t see colour, but only black and white.
 It takes months before they gain their full vision.
 However, black and white flashcards with bold attractive prints are great to get them stimulated and give their eyes some workout.
 Montessori brands have some really nice versions of these.

 Babies love music, so anything that plays soft soothing music can be great for them.
 It helps them hone their hearing, develops a taste for their music choices (time to play Beethoven) and magically, lulls them into sleep.
 So get toys that have gentle musical functions.

 This is a great age for babies to learn how to gently move their bodies, and hopefully in a few months, turn.
 A good tummy time mat can be used to give the baby practice in this field as well as teach them head control.
 Practicing tummy time daily has shown remarkable physical progress in infants.